goauthentik/authentik/website/docs/providers/gws/add-gws-provider.md

 To create a Google Workspace provider in authentik, you must have already [configured Google Workspace](./setup-gws.md) to integrate with authentik.

 :::info
 When adding the Google Workspace provider in authentik, you must define the **Backchannel provider** using the name of the Google Workspace provider that you created in authentik.
-Do NOT add any value in the **Provider** field (doing so will cause the provider to display as an application on the user interface, under **My apps**, which is not supported for Google Workspace).
+If you have also configured Google Workspace to log in using authentik following [these](../../../integrations/services/google/), then this configuration can be done on the same app.
 :::

 ### Create the Google Workspace provider in authentik